Seahawks rookies take to Lake Washington for team-building exercise

 As Stevenson explained later, Tavai ran afoul of a code of the water and took matters into his own hands.

-“I shared with them a teaching (that) as a canoe culture you are not allowed to call canoes boats, and if you do that as a tribal person, you are expected to jump in,” Stevenson said.
+“I shared with them a teaching (that) as a canoe culture you are not allowed to call canoes boats, and if you do that as a tribal person you are expected to jump in,” Stevenson said.
 “That’s a part of the expectations.
 So I guess he made the mistake of calling a canoe a boat and had to go in as a result.”

 No worries.
 Tavai quickly pulled himself back up onto the dock.